-Ascension Cycle B
+Ascension Cycle C

-Most often people remember the last part of a reading or of a conversation so let us begin with the ascension which is the last part of today's Gospel.
 Ascension Sunday is a significant event in our tradition.
-It commemorates Jesus Christ ascending into heaven, which occurred 40 days after His resurrection.
+It commemorates Jesus Christ ascending into heaven, which occurred 40 days after His resurrection this occurred on Thursday but we celebrate today.
 The ascension also marks the beginning of the Apostles ministry.
+Think of the Glorious Mysteries of the Rosary, the Ascension is followed by the Descent of the Holy Spirit.

-In today's reading we hear that Jesus ascended.
-Before Jesus could ascend, He had to descend.
-We proclaim in the Creed that Jesus "descended into Hell on the third he rose again, He ascended into heaven and is seated at the right hand of the Father."
+In today's reading we hear that Jesus ascended; "he was lifted up, and a cloud took him from their sight" (Acts1.9).
+Before Jesus ascended, He had to descend.
+We proclaim in the Creed that Jesus "descended into Hell and on the third day he rose again, He ascended into heaven and is seated at the right hand of the Father."
 Jesus "did not descend into hell to deliver the damned, nor to destroy the hell of damnation, but to free the just who had gone before him" (CCC 633).
 Jesus descended to rescue those who had died before the gates of heaven were opened.

 St. Pope John Paul II states, "During his earthly life, Jesus was the Prophet of the kingdom; after his passion, resurrection and ascension into heaven he shares in God's power and in his dominion over the world (cf. Mt 28:18; Acts 2:36; Eph 1:18-21)."
 We recognize Jesus as Priest, Prophet, and King.
+We see Jesus as Priest, "raised his hands and blessed them" (Lk.
+24.51).
+St. Luke indicates Jesus "was taken up to heaven" (Lk.
+24.51) This taking up to heaven should remind us of like the Prophet Elijah.
 Jesus is King of heaven and earth.
+The Apostles "did him homage."
 He reigns always and everywhere.
 When Jesus ascended, I am sure the Apostles must have felt abandoned, alone perhaps even thinking now what do we do.